pvigier/pvigier.github.io-jekyll/_posts/2017-07-21-pychain-part1-computational-graphs.md

 And before, I forget you can retrieve the full code for this chapter [here](https://github.com/pvigier/pychain-part1).

-# Node class
+# Node Class

 A node have several inputs and several outputs.
 During the propagation, a node uses its inputs to compute its ouputs as depicted below.

 ![Propagation in a node](/media/img/part1/node_propagation.svg){: .center-image .modal-image }

 The goal of the backpropagation is to compute the derivative of the cost with respect to the parameters to use the gradient descent algorithm.
 To do that, we are going to use the *chain rule*, a lot.
 Indeed, thanks to the chain rule, it is possible to express the derivative of the cost with respect to an input of a node with the derivatives of the cost with respect to the outputs of the same node.

 ![Backpropagation in a node](/media/img/part1/node_backpropagation.svg){: .center-image .modal-image }